frougon/examwsolns/README.md

 ## License

 The `examwsolns` package is distributed under the conditions of the LaTeX Project Public License, either version 1.3 of this license or (at your option) any later version.
-See examwsolns.sty for the precise licensing information.
+See `examwsolns.sty` for the precise licensing information.
+The `LICENSE` file distributed with `examwsolns` contains the complete text of the LaTeX Project Public License version 1.3.

   [question]: https://tex.stackexchange.com/questions/489374/exam-creating-a-solution-environment-whose-width-is-set-by-an-optional-argument
   [answer]: https://tex.stackexchange.com/a/489424/73317